Geometric Gauss-Dedekind: Genera and the principal genus

 \end{prop}

-\begin{proof} Since $H^1_\fl(\hat{\CO}_\fp,(\N_\Om)_\fp)$ embeds into $H^1(k_\fp,N_\fp)$ for any prime $\fp$ by~\eqref{embedding of local N}, the $\CO$-group scheme $\N_\Om$ admits the exact sequence~\eqref{Nis short right exact}, in which the terms are abelian groups as $\N_\Om$ is commutative.
-The pointed set $\text{Cl}_\iy(\N_\Om)$ is in bijection with the first Nisnevich cohomology set $H^1_{\text{Nis}}(\CO,\N_\Om)$ (cf.~\cite[I.~Theorem~2.8]{Nis}), which is a subgroup of $H^1_\fl(\CO,\N_\Om)$ because any Nisnevich cover is flat.
+\begin{proof} As $H^1_\et(\CO_\fp,\N_\fp)$ embeds into $H^1(\hat{k}_\fp,\mathrm{N}_\fp)$ for any prime $\fp$ by~\eqref{embedding of local N}, the group $\N$ admits the exact sequence~\eqref{Nis short right exact}, consisting of abelian groups as $\N$ is commutative.
+The pointed set $\text{Cl}_\iy(\N)$ is in bijection with the first Nisnevich cohomology set $H^1_{\text{Nis}}(\CO,\N)$ (cf.~\cite[I.~Theorem~2.8]{Nis}), which is a subgroup of $H^1_\et(\CO,\N)$ because any Nisnevich cover is flat.
 Hence the first map is an embedding.
 Since $K/k$ has prime degree and so is necessarily abelian, at any prime $\fp$ the local Artin reciprocity law implies that